 If a member has additional insurance coverage, including Medicare, or a third party has responsibility for the member's healthcare costs, please see the Members Eligibility and Responsibilities chapter in the General Information for Providers Manual.

 Providers billing Medicaid should use the Department’s fee schedule, designated by provider type, as well as the detailed coding descriptions listed in the CPT and Healthcare Common Procedure Coding System (HCPCS) coding books.
-Current fee schedules are available on the Applied Behavior Analysis Services page on the Provider Information Website.
+Current fee schedules are available on the Applied Behavior Analysis Services page on the Provider Information website.

 The BCBA assumes full professional responsibility for all services provided by a BCaBA or RBT.
 All services are billed under the BCBA’s National Provider Identifier (NPI).
 Providers bill using standard Current Procedural Terminology (CPT) procedure codes and are reimbursed according to the Department’s Resource-Based Relative Value Scale (RBRVS) system.